gmarcha/autotools/README.md

 ## Usage

-- Create and write `configure.ac` in root directory and a `Makefile.am` in each subdirectory containing source code.
+- Create and write `configure.ac` in root directory and a `Makefile.am` in root directory and each subdirectory containing source code.

 - Run `autoreconf --install` to perform configuration files and Makefile/Makefile.in generation\
     (`autoreconf` runs autotools toolchain in right order: `aclocal`, `autoconf`, `autoheader`, `automake`).